 The title character, Sisyphus, from the Greek mythology, was punished by the gods for his trickery and deceitfulness against death.
 His punishment was to push a boulder up a hill until it fell back down again, only for him to start over again.
 For all eternity.

 My interest in this led me to Camus’ novels.
 This time fiction instead of an essay, still he continued to write existential philosophy into his stories.
-The Outsider (sometimes translated as The Stranger) is one of my favourites, and is his piece of writing that closely resembles Franz Kafka.
+The Outsider (sometimes translated as The Stranger) is one of my favourites, and its is this piece of writing that closely resembles Franz Kafka.

 The Outsider is about a man, Meursault, whose mother dies and instead of grieving, he decides to go smoke and drink coffee.
 The story goes on to involve his neighbour, Raymond, who beats his girlfriend for being unfaithful, which causes the girlfriend’s brother to attack Raymond with a knife.
 When Meursault sees the knife, he shoots the girlfriend’s brother.
 The story then moves into part two, which sees Meursault in court.